 I was recently reminded of my connection with Samassati Light Therapy when listening to a recent webinar on the topic.
-It was given by friend and light-colleague Simon Hansen from South Australia.
 There were lots of insights and memories, too, of our Samassati trainings together.

 The first basic training was held in Adelaide, South Australia some years ago and really was the beginning of a connection with the local and international light therapy community – with a group of other like-minded (and light-minded!) individuals, who would become friends.

 Jan van der Est and Wilma Guldenaar, practitioners and trainers in the Samassati modality, came to us from the Netherlands to teach and share their expertise and experience.
 This was the first of several trainings they would bring to Australia.
 And of course, the teaching they have done in Europe, the United States and elsewhere.
 Looking back, it was an amazing start to my experience with light as a therapy, so in this post, I’ll share a little about Samassati light therapy as a quite unique way to engage with light and colour.

 Our teachers, trainers and mentors, Jan and Wilma came to share their knowledge but also their ongoing work through case studies.
 They provided a thorough grounding in the theory and application of light therapy.
 Our trainer, Jan van der Est began his journey with light therapy with training from Nishant Matthews in Amsterdam, and Jan talked of his first experience of light and the profound effect it had on him.
 He also noted that other participants in the training responded in very different ways.
 A key focus of Samassati therapy is on the individual – on various levels – and this will impact the colour selection and treatment given.